Mar Vista Animal Medical Center

 NAIL TRIMMING

 For some cats, simply keeping the nails short is adequate control but many people do not know how to trim their cat's nails.
 In fact, the non-pigmented nail of the cat makes it easy to see where not to cut.
+The flat shape of the cat's nail makes the use of human nail trimmers very handy and possibly easier to use than the traditional clippers.
 Here is a video presentation showing exactly what to do:

 (or click here to watch this video on its YouTube page)